Due to essential maintenance the online account may not be available between 18:00 hours and midnight.

 Birmingham City Council does not identify sites normally, these are left to the discretion of the individual.
 However, guidance on the likely outcome can be given where previous applications for a site have been received.
 A fuller explanation of the consultation process that an application follows is set out below.

 Birmingham City Council is not currently accepting applications for street trading consents for any City Centre or Football Club sites as these have reached saturation point.
-If sites do become available e.g. the existing trader ceases business, these are advertised in the Business Opportunities section of the local paper (Evening Mail).
+If sites do become available, for example if the existing trader ceases business, these are advertised in the Business Opportunities section of the local paper (Birmingham Mail).

 There is no list kept of enquiries from prospective traders looking for any available sites within the Birmingham area.

-(1) Copy of all applications are sent to City Transportation, West Midlands Police and where relevant, City Centre Managers Office, for comment, unless a previous application had been made for the same position and had been rejected.
+(1) Copy of all applications are sent to City Transportation, The Director of Public Health, West Midlands Police and where relevant, City Centre Managers Office, for comment, unless a previous application had been made for the same position had been rejected.
 Should an objection be received from any of these consultative bodies, the application will be rejected, and the applicant advised by letter.

 (2) If no objections are raised, a public notice giving details of the application (does not include name and address) will be posted on street furniture adjacent to the site applied for.
 This notice will be in place for a minimum of 21 days in order to allow local traders or public to object or comment upon the application.